VenB304/AstroDX-Collection-Genre-Reorganizer/README.md

 To use the AstroDX Collection Genre Reorganizer, follow these steps:

-1. Enter Directory Path of the charts.
+1. Enter Directory Path of the charts. requires Internet connection

 ## Contributing